 If you are at all familiar with the world of photography, you may know that post-processing through software such as Adobe Photoshop or Lightroom can be a controversial topic.
 Many have debated about the use of post-processing and whether or not it should be used to alter images.
-While some think it is wrong to distort the reality in a photograph, I think it is a creative tool which photographers should use to tastefully enhance their photos.
+While some think it is wrong to distort the reality in a photograph, I think it is a creative tool that photographers should use to tastefully enhance their photos.

 Post-processing, defined, is “using a process to transform photos from what was captured in a camera either to be closer to what our eyes saw, or to alter the image artistically.”
 Jeff Harmon – Hobbyist Editor, improvephotography.com

 For instance, we often see a striking scene, such as a sunrise or sunset, and try to capture it with a camera.
 Most of the time, however, what we see when taking the photo is different than what the camera captures.
 Post-processing helps us to restore the photo to what we originally saw.
 Especially if you are shooting in RAW format, editing can help bring back the depth and color in an otherwise flat image.
 Post-processing also allows for creativity when altering a photo.
-This can be a great tool when used correctly, but can become dangerous if used excessively.
+This can be a great tool when used correctly but can become dangerous if used excessively.
 Here are a few tips for those using post-processing for their images.

 1. Correct White Balance

 Our eyes have the ability to adjust color balance to see white as white in a variety of different lighting situations.
 Since our cameras are not as refined as our eyes, we have to manually adjust the white balance or set the camera on Auto White Balance.
 Even the best cameras are not always completely accurate at guessing the correct white balance.
 Here, post-processing comes into play to restore an image’s correct color balance.
-Whenever your photos have an undesirable color-cast or you want to make a minor tweak, use post-processing to compensate.
+Whenever your photos have an undesirable color cast or you want to make a minor tweak, use post-processing to compensate.

 2. Adjust Exposure

-Correcting exposure is a little different than white balance, because instead of correcting color, you are adjusting how light or dark you want your image to appear.
+Correcting exposure is a little different than white balance because instead of correcting color, you are adjusting how light or dark you want your image to appear.
 If you have overexposed or underexposed photos, you can usually fix this in post-processing.
 When shooting in downtown Roanoke, especially during midday, I have often misjudged how to set exposure or my camera has overcompensated for the harsh sunlight.
 Editing the exposure helps me to restore the photos to a correct brightness.
 Do note though, that shooting in JPEG will significantly limit the changes you can make to exposure.
 Raising the exposure will add noise and you will notice pixels especially in the darker shadows.
 Shooting in RAW will allow for more freedom when adjusting exposure.

 3. Selective Enhancements